db0/godot-card-game-framework/tutorial/QUICKSTART.md

 For this demonstration, let's create a "creature" card.

 1. In the Godot Filesystem view, navigate to `res://src/core/`
 2. Right-click on `CardTemplate.tcsn` and select "New Inherited Scene".
 A new tab will open on the top called "[unsaved]".
 Press "F1" to ensure you're on the 2D view.
 You should see a grey card scene.
 This is the baseline coming from the CGF.
-We're not going to modify that to fit our purposes.
+We're now going to modify that to fit our purposes.
 3. In the Godot Scene tab, double-click on "Card" to rename the scene root.
 Let's rename it to "Creature" to remind ourselves what this is when working on our scenes.
 4. In the scene, navigate and click on the "Control/Front" node.
 5. In the inspector, find and expand custom styles.
 Then click on the arrow next to StyleBox and select "Make Unique".
 6. Click on the "StyleBox" label, to expand its properties
 7. Click on the "Bg Color".
 The colour picker will appear.
 Select a background colour you want to use for your creature cards.
 8. The basic card template has most of the information a creature would need, but what would a creature be without some Fighting power.
 Let's add this now.
-	Right click on Cost > search for Label and add it.
-The new node will appear under the "Cost" label.
+	Right click on Card Text > Add Child Node > search for "Label" and add it.
+The new label node will appear under the "Cost" node.
 9. Double click it to rename it to "Power".
 You can add some sample power to see how it looks.
 If you cannot see it against the background colour, you will need to adjust the font.
 Let's provide a setup which should work with any background colour now.
 10. With Power selected, in the inspector expand "Custom Fonts".
 Click on "[empty]" and select "New Dynamic Font".
 11. Click on the "Dynamic Font" dropdown to open its properties.
 Click on "Font".
 Click on "[empty]" next to Font Data.
 Select "load".
-If you've copied the "fonts" directory into your project, browse into res://src/fonts and select xolonium.
+If you've copied the "fonts" directory into your project, browse into `res://src/fonts` and select xolonium.
 Otherwise load any other font file you would like.
 12. Under "Font" expand settings.
 Put "Outline size" to 2 and "Outline color" to black.
 Check "use filter".
 White fonts with black outline should be visible against any background.
 13. Press Ctrl+S to save our new scene.
 Naviate to `res://src/custom/cards` and save it as `Creature.tcsn`.
 We now have our template scene, but our game is not configuration to populate it just yet.
 14. Open `res://custom/card/CardConfig.gd`.
 This is where we specify what kind of information each label adds.
 Since the power of each creature is just a number, we'll add it as a number.